Angry-Pixel/The-Betweenlands/README.md

   <li>include the version of Forge and the Betweenlands you are using</li>
   <li>specify whether it happens in singleplayer or multiplayer (and if so, what server is used, e.g. Vanilla, Thermos, Sponge etc.)</li>
   <li>provide a detailed and comprehensible description, if possible also include instructions on how to reproduce it</li>
+  <li>include a link to your mod pack so we can try to reproduce it, otherwise if no such link is available provide a list of <b>all</b> mods you have installed</li>
   <li>upload <b>the full</b> crash log if available and include a link to said crash log</li>
   <li>not post multiple problems in one issue.
 Create multiple issues instead</li>
 </ul>